 Furthermore, the scale’s practical application involves careful observation, detailed documentation, collaboration with other healthcare professionals and family members, regular reassessment, patient and caregiver education, and the expression of empathy to address the emotional and spiritual aspects of pain.

-Ultimately, the PAINAD scale serves as a critical instrument in ensuring that terminally ill patients receive comprehensive and personalized pain management, aligning with the core values of empathy and compassion that are central to .
+Ultimately, the PAINAD scale serves as a critical instrument in ensuring that terminally ill patients receive comprehensive and personalized pain management, aligning with the core values of empathy and that are central to .

 Resources